-How to increase yoga class attendance is a very interesting and challenging question for yoga studio business.
-Like any other business, the yoga business too needs a well-planned marketing strategy to grow the business.
-Let me tell you a small real-life experience of one of my neighbors who has just started a small set up of a yoga school in the locality.
-There are already three yoga studios around and this is the fourth one.
+How to increase Yoga class attendance is a very interesting and challenging question for Yoga studio businesses.
+Like any other business, a Yoga business also needs a well-planned marketing strategy to grow the business.
+Let me tell you a small real-life experience of one of my neighbors who has just started a small set up of a Yoga school in the locality.
+There are already three Yoga studios around and this is the fourth one.

-There are many steps to promote your business and increase yoga class attendance.
-Here is what you can also think of like David to attract more students to your yoga class.
-These 11 tips are sure to help you increase yoga class attendance.
+There are many steps to promote your business and increase Yoga class attendance.
+Here is what you can also think of like David to attract more students to your Yoga class.
+These 11 tips are sure to help you increase your Yoga and Pilates class attendance.

 1. Posters and Flyers

 We at KRIYA talked about posters and flyers in our previous blog post.
 Flyers and posters are the basic steps to let people know that there is a Yoga studio around.

 Beryl Bender Birch, an Ashtanga teacher and the author of the book Power Yoga, launched her own teaching career with fliers and mailings.
 Over the decades, her classes grew from two or three people to crowds of 60 or more.
 Birch stresses that her teaching practice wasn’t built primarily through clever marketing but from putting in years of solid teaching and effort at spreading the message.

 “There’s no substitute for experience,” says Birch. “[It’s about] being in the same place at the same time for a long period of time.
 It’s about practice.
 You have to do it for a long time without a break, with earnestness.
 If you’re a good teacher, people will come.”
 You have to toot your own horn.
 Students don’t just come without inspiring them to come.